 Prayer Network Ministry

-Shallowford’s Prayer Network Ministry organizes volunteers to pray for each member of the congregation, by name, for one month in the year.
-If you are interested in joining the Prayer Network Ministry, or desire more information, contact Prue Swerlick.
+Shallowford’s Prayer Network ministry organizes volunteers to pray for each member of the congregation, by name, for one month in the year.
+If you are interested in joining the Prayer Network ministry or would like more information, contact Prue Swerlick.

 Prayer Shawl Ministry